No. 48 Monday, February 01, 2010

 Minister of National Security Senator the Hon.
 Dwight Nelson says the issue of gangs must be taken into consideration when making any attempt to solve crime in the Caribbean.

 The Minister was the keynote speaker at United Nations Development Programme’s (UNDP) workshop on “charting the way forward for the preparation of the Caribbean Regional Human Development Report on citizen’s security” at the Courtleigh Hotel in Kingston on recently.
+Minister Nelson said gangs across the Caribbean have become highly sophisticated business entities that engage in drug smuggling and other forms of criminal activity.

 According to him nearly 70 percent of murders committed in Jamaica are due to gang related activity.